Part I: Development, history & production --- Part II: Camouflage, description, specifications & modeling

 Photo source not indicated - mostly assorted photographs taken by German soldiers, or Polish official pre-war photographs.

-All photos and pictures remain the property of their owners.
+All photos and pictures remain the property of their owners, some are public domain.
 They are published in non-commercial educational and research purpose.